Tyrone B. Hayes

 Research Description

-Currently, I am also examining the effects of exogenous steroids on gonadal differentiation and the potential role of endogenous steroids.
+My research focuses on the role of steroid hormones in amphibian development and I conduct both laboratory and field studies in the U.S. and Africa.
+The two main areas of interest are metamorphosis and sex differentiation, but I am also interested in growth (larval and adult), immune function, and hormonal regulation of reproductive behavior.
+My work addresses problems on several levels including ecological, organismal, and molecular questions.
+My work on sex differentiation involves the African clawed frog (Xenopus laevis) and several other species.
 My main goal is to synthesize ecological/evolutionary, organismal/physiological, and biochemical/molecular studies to learn how an animal translates changes in its external environment to internal changes, how these internal changes are coordinated, what molecular mechanisms are involved, and in turn, how changes at the molecular level affect an animal's ability to adapt to the changes in its external environment.

 Selected Publications